julianburr/cypress-match-screenshot/README.md

 ## Todos

-- [ ] Crop screenshots to only contain relevant viewport (see [https://github.com/cypress-io/cypress/issues/1810](https://github.com/cypress-io/cypress/issues/181))
+- [x] Crop screenshots to only contain relevant viewport (see [https://github.com/cypress-io/cypress/issues/1810](https://github.com/cypress-io/cypress/issues/181))
-- [ ] See if we can add more meaningful assertion messages + somehow show the diff image whenever the check fails
+- [x] See if we can add more meaningful assertion messages
+- [ ] Somehow show the diff image whenever the check fails